Carrefour falls as Europe equity pullback deepens

 said she supported slowing down the pace of bond purchases as

-He added the Euro STOXX 50 could fall to 2,650 points by the
+He added that the Euro STOXX 50 could fall to 2,650 points

 possible support level for the Euro STOXX 50 at around the 2,710